-Biographical details of the Directors are set out on page 58 to 59.
-Dr. Tsang Hin Chi is the spouse of Madam Wong Lei Kuan.
-Mr. Tsang Chi Ming, Ricky is a son of Dr. Tsang Hin Chi and Madam Wong Lei Kuan.
-Save as disclosed above, there are no family or other material relationships among the Directors.
+Biographical details of the Directors are set out on pages 61 to 62.
+Save as Mr. Tsang Chi Ming, Ricky is a son of Madam Wong Lei Kuan, there are no family or other material relationships among the Directors.

 Responsibilities and Delegation